mozilla/addons-server/docs/topics/api/signing.rst

             }

     :>json active: version is active.
-    :>json files.download_url:
+    :>json files[].download_url:
         URL to :ref:`download the add-on file <download-signed-file>`.
+    :>json files[].hash:
+        Hash of the file contents, prefixed by the hashing algorithm used.
+        Example: ``sha256:1bb945266bf3701...`` .
+In the case of signed files, the hash will be that of the final signed file, not the original unsigned file.
-    :>json files.signed: if the file is signed.
+    :>json files[].signed: if the file is signed.
     :>json passed_review: if the version has passed review.
     :>json pk: the pk for this upload.
     :>json processed: if the version has been processed by the validator.